InMDev/marscolonyweb/README.md

 To View Different Devices Display
 - Step 1 Right click and inspect element
 - Step 2 **CTRL+SHIFT+M** to view different screen size
+- Step 3 You can change the screen size on the corner left

 ## Sponsor